 Damon regularly presents and teaches on various intellectual property topics and has authored numerous articles on intellectual property issues.
-Damon is also committed to giving back to the community, serving as a member of the Board of Directors for the Arizona Bar Foundation (aka the Arizona Foundation for Legal Services & Education) from 2012-2017, as a member and President of the Board of Directors for the Recreation Association of Madison Meadows-Simis (RAMMS), and as vice-president of the Arizona Celtic Bar Association.
+Damon is also committed to giving back to the community, serving as a member of the Board of Directors for the Arizona Bar Foundation (aka the Arizona Foundation for Legal Services & Education) from 2012-2017, as a member and former President of the Board of Directors for the Recreation Association of Madison Meadows-Simis (RAMMS), and as vice-president of the Arizona Celtic Bar Association.
 Damon is also a member of the University of Michigan “Victors for Michigan” fundraising council.

 "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries." – United States Constitution, Article I, Section 8, Clause 8